Without a commitment to action, a strategic plan is just a wish list. Follow these steps to go from plan to reality

 Walmart decided that it would become the world’s largest discount retailer by perfecting distribution and inventory management processes through long-term partnerships with its supply-chain manufacturers.
 Effective application of this strategy would lower costs and allow Walmart to offer the best pricing every day while achieving profits more than twice those of its nearest competitors.
 (Walmart consistently achieves 8 percent profit margins as compared with Kmart’s 4 percent.)

-3. How will you get there?
+3. How will you get your business there?

 The third step in the planning process is the most difficult and demands the most discipline.
 Here, you need to determine, in precise terms, how you’re going to achieve the goals set in Step 2.
 What resources will you need to achieve your plans?
 What financial investment will be required?
 How will you attain the new skills you’ll need?
 Who will take on the big projects?
 And how long will they take to complete?
 How long will it take to get your organizational structure in place?
 What will you improve about your operation, and how will you go about it?